demitry/az-900/UdemyAZ900.md

 - share Azure workbooks, Gallery

 ### Quiz 11: ## Section 13 Quiz

+Question 1:

+Azure Advisor evaluates your Azure resources and makes recommendations.
+Which of the below recommendations can’t be found in the Advisor dashboard?
+- CANNOT HELP with - Recommendations how to configure network

+Good job!

+The Azure Advisor will analyze your use of Azure and make you specific recommendations based on your usage across reliability (formerly called availability, security, performance, cost and operational excellence categories.
+Reference: https://learn.microsoft.com/en-us/azure/advisor/advisor-overview

+Question 2:

+Which of below Azure service is a customizable dashboard tool that allows you to track the health of your Azure services in regions where they are used?

+ - Azure Service Health

+Good job!

+Azure Service Health allows you keep track of Azure resource, both your specifically deployed resources and the overall status of Azure.
+Azure Service Health is composed of Azure status, the service health service, and Resource Health.
+Reference: https://azure.microsoft.com/en-au/get-started/azure-portal/service-health/#overview

+Question 3:

+Which of the following statements is incorrect about Azure Monitor?
+- "You cannot monitor the performance of VM" - it is not true

+Good job!

+Azure Monitor is a comprehensive monitoring solution for Azure services that includes several monitoring tools and services.
+You can use Azure Monitor to monitor applications, VMs, containers, DB, security or networking events in Azure, other clouds, or on-premises.
+Reference: https://learn.microsoft.com/en-us/azure/azure-monitor/overview

 ## Section 14: 50 QUESTION PRACTICE TEST
 ### Practice Test 1: 50 QUESTION PRACTICE TEST
 ## Section 15: AZ-900 - Course Wrapup